lgehu/adablob/README.md

 Example: `python3 scripts/to_ada.py alire.toml src/adadata AdaData 0x08060000 --array-type Unsigned_8`
 Here, the script reads the entire file 'alire.tom' and place it to an ada array of Unsigned_8.
 The array-type don't affect your data but is used to generate an .ads file to access your data.
 Then, the data will be placed at the adress 0x08060000.
 According to the F446RE board, it is the last available sector of the flash.
-For your usage, make sure the address is on an available sector with enough space and that it won't be overwritten by further compilation.
+For your usage, make sure the address is aligned to an available sector with enough space.
 The script will generate two files:
 - datablob.ads which contain your data.
 - adadata.ads which define constants to access your data.
 You can copy this file into your project.